johann-solo/oliveandmango.github.io/site/content/blog/2019-01-20-fluffy-lemon-ricotta-waffles.md

 </br>

 ### Why add ricotta to waffles?
 As I mentioned above, ricotta adds a really nice fluffy texture to the waffles and who doesn’t want fluffy waffles with golden crisp edges?
-Ricotta isn’t something you necessarily taste in baked goods - the pancakes definitely don't taste "cheesy", but rather, the ricotta adds a really nice milky richness and creaminess to each bite.
+Ricotta isn’t something you necessarily taste in baked goods - the waffles definitely don't taste "cheesy", but rather, the ricotta adds a really nice milky richness and creaminess to each bite.
 </br>
 </br>